From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 - Supervision design: Setting policies, guardrails, and exit conditions

 Over half of companies expect to use AI orchestration by 2026.
-The market is signaling this change.
+The market is signaling what practitioners already feel.

-Gluon exists to make this pattern production-ready—not just for enterprises with 500-person engineering teams, but for 5-person startups and solo developers coordinating agents across projects.
+Gluon exists to make this pattern production-ready -- not just for enterprises with 500-person engineering teams, but for 5-person startups and solo developers coordinating agents across projects.
+The orchestrator doesn't care how big your team is.
+It cares that someone's holding every leash.

-Visibility: tmux logs → unified dashboard with streaming updates, health indicators, cost tracking, and real-time WebSocket feeds.
+Visibility: tmux logs became a unified dashboard with streaming updates, health indicators, cost tracking, and real-time WebSocket feeds.

-Coordination: serial tmux windows → parallel agent teams spawning subagents, work queues batching tasks, merge queues coordinating PR integration.
+Coordination: serial tmux windows became parallel agent teams spawning subagents, work queues batching tasks, merge queues coordinating PR integration.

-Governance: manual ad-hoc decisions → explicit supervision policies, circuit breaker safety nets, 100% audit trails, cost caps, dual-condition exit signals.
+Governance: manual ad-hoc decisions became explicit supervision policies, circuit breaker safety nets, 100% audit trails, cost caps, dual-condition exit signals.

-Accessibility: terminal expertise required → chat bots in Discord and Telegram, PWA on your phone, Tailscale for secure remote access.
+Accessibility: terminal expertise became chat bots in Discord and Telegram, a PWA on your phone, Tailscale for secure remote access.

-The architecture has grown, but it's designed for the same principle: humans stay in control.
+The architecture has grown, but it serves the same principle I started with: humans stay in control.
 Claude agents do the work.
-Oversight remains human.
+The leash scales with the team.

 Series Navigation